diyorbek/tgui.js/README.md

-# TGUI.js
+# @denative/ctgui

-TGUI.js is a JavaScript binding for the [TGUI](https://github.com/texus/TGUI) library, designed to work with Deno.
+@denative/ctgui is a binding for the [CTGUI](https://github.com/texus/CTGUI) library, designed to work with Deno.
 It provides a simple, intuitive and cross-platform API for building native GUIs.